• Skip to primary navigation

 • It’s made with one pot

-• Adaptable: you can use any veggies you like
+• Adaptable: You can use any veggies you like

 • Perfect for a weeknight dinner or gatherings with friends